kmeganiz/stats-preview-card-component-main/README.md

 - Mobile-first workflow

 ### What I learned
-I am a beginner, so these are the step by step:
+I am a beginner, below are the step by step, I am doing mobile first

 1. Create a card.
 As below:
 ```